 You may join at anytime and will receive the full complement of quarterly Journals dependent upon the time of year.

-A full member may apply for household membership, at a reduced rate, for any person permanently residing at the full member’s address.
+A full member may apply for household membership, at a reduced rate, for one person permanently residing at the full member’s address.
 Only full members receive the Journal.
 All other society facilities and privileges are open to household members.

 Special rates apply to institutions, other than those in Northumberland and Durham.